RHCSA/RHCSA.github.io/contents/07- Manage basic networking/03- Configure network services to start automatically at boot.md

+## 03- Configure network services to start automatically at boot:

 The RHCSA exam topic **"Configure network services to start automatically at boot"** focuses on managing services, specifically ensuring that key network-related services like **`network`, `firewalld`, `sshd`**, etc., are enabled and start automatically when the system boots.
 On **RHEL 9**, managing services is handled using **`systemctl`**, the interface for working with **systemd**, which manages the initialization and control of services.

 ---